 Bedlington and Dandie Dinmont c 1890

 Anderson's 'Piper' was a slender-built dog liver 15" high and weighing only 15 lbs with a linty textured coat and feathering at the tips of his ears.
 'Phœbe' was only 13 " high and weighed 14 lbs.
-She is described as being black with brindled legs with a tuft of light coloured hair on the top of her head[6a].
+Described as being black with brindled legs, she had a tuft of light coloured hair on the top of her head[6a].

-At one of these early dog shows, the Earl of Antrim won prizes in both Bedlington and Dandie classes with 2 dogs out of the same bitch and by the same sire.
-This demonstrates just how closely these early Dandies and Bedlingtons were related.
-So today this relationship always be respected.
+At one of these early dog shows, the Earl of Antrim won prizes in both Bedlington and Dandie classes with 2 dogs that were brothers.
+This demonstrates how closely early Dandies and Bedlingtons were related, a relationship be remembered today.

 History of the Bedlington Terrier in Australia